A New Formula for the Determinant and Bounds on Its Tensor and Waring Ranks: Tensor Rank Lower bounds

 If $\mathbf{u} = \mathbf{v}$, then the left-hand-side is the all-zeroes matrix, and therefore so is $B_i$.
 But that means that we have a tensor decomposition of rank $r - 1$, contradicting minimality.
 Otherwise, $\mathbf{u} \neq \mathbf{v}$ and we can apply a suitable change of basis so that, without loss of generality, $\mathbf{u} = \mathbf{e_1}$ and $\mathbf{v} = \mathbf{e_2}$.
 Then the left-hand-side of the equation is the rank-2 matrix $\mathbf{e_3} \otimes \mathbf{e_4} + \mathbf{e_4} \otimes \mathbf{e_3}$, but the right-hand-side has rank~1, again obtaining a contradiction. \end{proof}

-This lemma eliminates all candidate 10-tuples, establishing a tensor rank lower bound of 11, and leaves a single candidate 11-tuple up to change of basis and up to transposing the matrices $A_i$:
+This lemma eliminates all candidate 9-tuples and 10-tuples, establishing a tensor rank lower bound of 11, and leaves a single candidate 11-tuple up to change of basis and up to transposing the matrices $A_i$:

 The only matrices in this set to have a nonzero $(1,3)$ entry are $A_8$ and $A_{11}$; the only matrices to have a nonzero $(2,3)$ entry are $A_5$ and $A_{11}$.
 By contracting both sides of the equation $\det_4^{\F_2} = \sum_{i=1}^r A_i \otimes B_i$ with $\mathbf{e_1} \otimes \mathbf{e_3}$, we get $B_8 + B_{11} = \mathbf{e_2} \otimes \mathbf{e_4} + \mathbf{e_4} \otimes \mathbf{e_2}$.
 Similarly, by contracting both sides of that equation by $\mathbf{e_2} \otimes \mathbf{e_3}$, we get $B_5 + B_{11} = \mathbf{e_1} \otimes \mathbf{e_4} + \mathbf{e_4} \otimes \mathbf{e_1}$.